tops-code/test/content/blog/football-series/2025-01-26-argentina-s-unsung-hero/index.markdown

 </div>

-The network graph shows what we have already seen on the pass map.
 The node size corresponds to the number of passes given and received, and the thickness of the lines represents the number of passes given.
 This gives us a clearer picture of the player’s influence.

-First, we examine some descriptive measures of network systems and then consider the player’s influence on the system.
+First, we examine some descriptive measures of network systems and then consider the player’s influence on the system in terms of the measures.
 1. Degree centrality is the most straightforward and intuitive measure of centrality; it simply depends on the number of edges each node has.
 In the context of football and this data, it merely shows how many passes a player has received.
 Since we have passes made and passes received, measuring the IN (passes received) and OUT (passes given) Degrees is possible.
 The combination of both is just called the Degree.
 The Degree is equivalent to the player’s size, which is already represented in the pass map and the graph above.

 2. Betweenness Centrality measures how important nodes or players are to the flow of a network; a node or player with high Betweenness facilitates the movement of information or the ball in football.
 By calculating the shortest path between nodes, we can get betweenness centrality.
 The Betweenness of players in a game can demonstrate how a team plays; if the team prioritises passing it from the back and playing through the middle, we can expect its defenders and midfielders to have higher measures of Betweenness.